Kikka White Chrysanthemum Donabe Japanese Clay Pot for 2 to 3 Persons

 Donabe Clay Pots

 Experienced chefs and science agree: cooking with a donabe makes food more delicious.
-Research shows that compared to a metal pot, cooking with a donabe can produce as much as 30% more glutamic acid, a key component of umami.
+Research shows that compared to a metal pot, cooking with a donabe clay pot can produce as much as 30% more glutamic acid, a key component of umami.